FAIRDataPipeline/rDataPipeline/README.md

 geographies_split_by_postcode folder contains scripts which split populations between grid cells base on the proportion of the postcodes contained in the census geography which are in each of the grid cells.

-Both folders contain different folders for splitting  single age and multiple age class population data.
+Both folders contain different scripts for splitting  single age and multiple age class population data.

 processing_population_data.r takes raw population from National Records for Scotland and processes this to useable versions.
 Raw data and processed data are stored in hdf5 file.